open-resources/dash_curriculum/README.md

  - Intro to Plotly Express (PX)
  - PX graphs: pie chart, bar chart, scatter plot (using fig.show())
- - incorporting PX graphs in Dash app
+ - Incorporting PX graphs in Dash app

-## Part 3: Dash
+## Part III: Dash

  - What you will learn in this part

+### Chapter 1: Advanced Layout and Styling

+ - Creating a layout component inside a callback
+ - Dash Bootstrap Components: dbc.Container, dbc.Row, dbc.Col
+ - Dash Bootstrap Components: Accordion, alert, input

+### Chapter 2: Advanced Callback

+ - State
+ - multiple buttons: callback_context
+ - Multiple outputs and inputs

+### Chapter 3: Advanced Components

+ - RadioItem
+ - RagneSlider
+ - Datepicker
+ - Interval
+ - Store

+### Chapter 4: DataTable

+ - Intro to the DataTable: creating a basic DataTable
+ - Linking dataTable to graph
+ - Editing the DataTable
+ - Other importnat DataTable props

-## Part 4: Important stuff
+## Part IV: Important stuff

  - What you will learn in this part

+### Chapter 1: Proper Deployment

+ - How to properly deploy your app to heroku
+ - Should we add subsection on deploying to Pythoanywhere??????

+### Chapter 2: Improving app performance and multi-page app

+ - Callback graph to asses speed
+ - Actions to improve app speed
+ - Efficiency
+ - Building multi-page app

+### Chapter 3: Gallery

+ - Need to add something here?????????

+### Chapter 4: Case Study

+ - Need to add something here?????????